bnika/MerkOrExtraction/README.markdown

 The MerkorLemmatizer is a standalone application, but also accessible from within MerkOrExtraction as BINLemmatizer.

-TODO: define commandline parameters for lemmatizer in MerkOrExtraction.
+TODO: define command line parameters for lemmatizer in MerkOrExtraction.

 ## Pattern Extraction